JShorthouse/AdventOfCode2019/README.md

 My solutions to the 2019 [Advent of Code](https://adventofcode.com/2019/) daily december programming challenges.

-Solution are in Ruby and C++, most are solved in Ruby first and then rewritten in C++ if I had spare time.
+Solutions are in Ruby and C++; most are solved in Ruby first and then rewritten in C++ if I have spare time.

 Solution stucture:
 * day_lib - All functions used to solve the problem